chrislattman/DataStructures/README.md

 pip install -r requirements.txt
 ```

-- This creates a Python virtual environment, which indicates that all non-standard Python dependencies specific to this project be stored in the `.venv` folder, uses this folder as the default Python environment, and proceeds to download the high-level dependencies in `requirements.txt` to it
+- This creates a Python virtual environment, which indicates that all non-standard Python dependencies specific to this project be stored in the `.venv` folder, uses this folder as the default Python environment, and proceeds to download the dependencies in `requirements.txt` to it
+- `requirements.in` contains the primary non-standard dependencies, whereas `requirements.txt`, which is updated with `pip-compile`, contains all non-standard dependencies
 - To leave this virtual environment, simply run `deactivate`
+- Other Python projects use [build](https://build.pypa.io/en/stable/) which use `pyproject.toml` files

 Likewise for Java, run